RemyMach/dns-focus/Readme.md

 # DNS focus

-dns focus is an open source DNS server that allows you to easily block unwanted domains for your focus
+Dns focus is an open source DNS server that allows you to easily block unwanted domains for your focus

+By sharing your DNS server on a network, your friends can link your DNS server to start a friendly working session with the same blocked DNS.

 ## Table of contents